 We are committed to providing you with a high quality, reliable, drinking water.
 We are pleased to provide you with this information to keep you fully informed about your drinking water.
-We will be updating this report annually, and will also keep you informed of any problems that may occur throughout the year, as they happen.
+We will be updating this report annually and will also keep you informed of any problems that may occur throughout the year, as they happen.

 We are pleased to report that your drinking water meets all federal and state requirements.
-If you have any questions about this report or concerning your water utility, please contact Aaron Ambler at 269-781-2210 or email aambler@cityofmarshall.com.
+If you have any questions about this report or would like a paper copy of the report, please contact Aaron Ambler at 269-781-2210 or email aambler@cityofmarshall.com.
 We want our valued customers to be informed about their water utility.
 If you would like to learn more about decisions that effect drinking water quality, please attend any of our regularly scheduled council meetings.
-They are held on the first and third Monday's of each month at 7:00 PM. in the City Hall Council Chambers located at 323 W. Michigan Avenue.
+They are held on the first and third Mondays of each month at 7:00 PM. in the City Hall Council Chambers located at 323 W. Michigan Avenue.